Anomalous Electron Trajectory in Topological Insulators

-The time-reversal invariant topological insulator (TI) is a new state of quantum matter possessing an insulating bulk and helical metallic edge or surface states, which shows a single massless Dirac dispersion at the $\Gamma$ point of the Brillouin zone.{\cite{XLQi,KaneReview}} TIs are distinguished from a normal band insulator by a nontrivial topological invariant characterizing its band structure.
-The quantum spin Hall effect was proposed independently in graphene {\cite{Kane01}} and HgTe quantum wells {\cite{SCZhang01}}.
-The existence of edge states and surface states was confirmed by the recent experiment in HgTe quantum wells {\cite{SCZhang02}} and the angle-resolved photoemission spectroscopy experiments {\cite{Hasan01,ZXShen}}.
+We present a general theory about electron orbital motions in topological insulators.
+An in-plane electric field drives spin-up and spin-down electrons bending to opposite directions, the skipping orbital motions, a counterpart of the integer quantum Hall effect, are formed near the boundary of the sample.
+The accompanying Zitterbewegung can be found and controlled by tuning external electric fields.
+Ultrafast flipping electron spin leads to a quantum side jump in topological insulator, and a snake orbit motion in two-dimensional electron gas with spin-orbit interactions.
+This feature provides us a new way to control electron orbital motion by manipulating electron spin.

-Now we show that the electron quantum dynamics in topological insulators gives naturally the origin of the edge states based on a general theory of electron ZB.
-The quantum spin Hall effect and quantum anomalous Hall effect can be viewed as the manifestation of the electron ZB in TIs.
+The time-reversal invariant topological insulator (TI) is a new state of quantum matter possessing insulating bulk and metallic edge or surface states, which shows a linear massless Dirac dispersion {\cite {XLQi,KaneReview}}.
+TIs are distinguished from a normal band insulator by a nontrivial topological invariant $Z_{2}$ characterizing its band structure.
+The quantum spin Hall effect was proposed in graphene {\cite{Kane01}} and HgTe quantum wells {\cite{SCZhang01} }.
+The existence of edge and surface states was confirmed by the recent experiment in HgTe quantum wells {\cite {SCZhang02}} and the angle-resolved photoemission spectroscopy experiments { \cite{Hasan01,ZXShen}}.
+Due to its unique band structure, TI is a good testbed for observing relativistic effects, predicted by the Dirac equation.
+For instance, the Klein's paradox and Zitterbewegung (ZB).